 - Weight changes

 - To learn more

 Itching can keep you awake and cause restlessness, anxiety, skin sores, and infection.
-Common causes of itching in people with cancer include dry skin, changes in the blood, allergies, side effects of medicines, and chemo or radiation therapy.
+Common causes of itching in people with cancer include dry skin, allergies, side effects of medicines, and cancer treatment.
 Other illnesses and certain kinds of cancer can also cause itching.